Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 Two-factor authentication (2FA) is generally considered easier to implement and use than MFA because it involves only two authentication methods.
 These methods are relatively simple and easy to use; most people are already familiar with them.

-Multi-factor authentication (MFA), on the other hand, requires more than two methods of authentication.
-It can use the same methods as 2FA, but sometimes it also involves additional methods like fingerprint, facial recognition, etc. These additional methods of authentication can be more complex and may require additional hardware or software to be implemented.
+These additional authentication methods can be more complex and may require additional hardware or software to be implemented.
 Due to this, it becomes more difficult for users to set up and use.

 Flexibility of 2FA vs. MFA Authentication